PavanRangani/docs/docs/prd/tax/entity-status.md

 - Downloaded File name: `{legal-entity-name(First+Last)}-{selected year}-entity status-report.pdf`
 - Show proper message when no records available in the whole report.
   - If there isn't any record available in any section, that section won't be shown.
+- Due to a lack of space in the PDF, we do not show the Role and Singer(s) column in the PDF.

 ### UI Rule